Master's Degree Policies

 Master of Software Engineering (M.S.E.)

 The Master of Software Engineering degree is a non-thesis, professional degree program for students who want to update or upgrade their credentials in software engineering.
-The M.S.E. program teaches current skills and knowledge in software engineering, and is offered through on-campus courses or through Distance and Continuing Education.
+The M.S.E. program teaches current skills and knowledge in software engineering, and is offered through on-campus or online courses.

 Master of Transportation and Urban Systems (M.T.U.S.)